-- ★ Special activities and events - ★ Web accessible community forum discussion board - ★ Electronic notification of timely and important announcements - ★ Annual Photography Competitions open to everyone - ★ Awards for merit points earned through photographic accomplishment and club service
+- ★ Special activities and events - ★ Web accessible community forum discussion board - ★ Electronic notification of timely and important announcements - ★ Annual Photography Competitions open to everyone including the PSA recognized NCC Worldwide Competition - ★ Awards for merit points earned through photographic accomplishment and club service

 Any person interested in photography may become a member.
-The annual membership fee is \$48 for adults, \$36 for juniors (ages 17 and under) and \$36 for seniors (ages 63 and over).
+The annual membership fee is \$48 for adults, \$36 for juniors (ages 17 and under), students, and seniors (ages 63 and over).